syberspaz/Zumba-Game/README.md

 - Zumba/SnowMountains2

 ## Notes of Zumba Capstone 2025:
 - As April, 2025.
 Soar Capture Suite can no longer be found on their webpage.
-With this like of [Soar Capture Suite](https://streamsoar.com/) only having a contact email.
+- [Soar Capture Suite](https://streamsoar.com/) only having a contact email.
 - In addition to the Azure Kinect dropping support in 2023, the documentation and support for this technology is very limited.
 - New Playlist 2, has been added with new recordings.
 However due to several technical issues: the new recordings are lower quality than last year.